Hibiscus syriacus L.

 Bloom Time: Summer

-Hibiscus syriacus is a hardy deciduous shrub.
-It is upright and vase-shaped, reaching up to 13 feet (4 m) in height, bearing large trumpet-shaped flowers with prominent, yellow-tipped white stamens.
-The flowers are often pink in color but can also be dark pink (almost purple), light pink, or white.
+Hibiscus syriacus is a hardy upright and vase-shaped deciduous shrub that grows up to 13 feet (4 m) tall, bearing large trumpet-shaped flowers with prominent yellow-tipped white stamens.
+The flowers are often pink but can also be dark pink (almost purple), light pink, or white.
 They are short-lived, lasting only a day.
 However, numerous buds produced on the shrub's new growth provide prolific flowering over a long summer blooming period.